risc0/risc0/website/api_versioned_docs/version-0.20/zkvm/optimization.md

 ### When you only need part of the input data, try Merklizing it

 Some programs only need part of the whole available data.
-[Where’s Waldo][example-waldo] is an example of this.
+[Where's Waldo][example-waldo] is an example of this.
 The full input is an image, but only the part with Waldo in it is needed.
 Loading and hashing the whole image would be quite expensive, so instead the initial input for the guest is just the